LGmatrix13/hypur/packages/grain/README.md

 # @hypur/grain

-Lightweight package to easily introduce reactivity to to server-side applications
+An extremely lightweight (1.26 KB gziped) package to easily introduce reactivity to to server-side applications.

 # Installation